bin210291/Thinkful_Supervised/README.md

-## Thankful Supervised Capstone Project
+# Thinkful Supervised Capstone Project
-# Real-State-Price-Prediction
+## Real-State-Price-Prediction
 In this project a real state compony wants to predict prices based on some feature.
 I have used machine learning regression models to predict the prices Data cleaning and exploration is performed at initial stages. visualization techniques are use for better understanding of data.